Rehab Team

 Can I use this service?

-Anyone in Luton and Bedfordshire with a long-term, palliative condition can now self-refer or chose to be referred to the service as a patient referral by their GP, consultant or specialist nurse.
+Anyone in Luton and Bedfordshire with a palliative or life limiting long term illness can now self-refer or chose to be referred to the service as a patient referral by their GP, consultant or specialist nurse.

 What symptoms can the service help with?